FranciscoFlorezRevuelta/TradeMarks-dataset/README.md

 3. Uncompress all the downloaded files into a single folder.
 As a result you will have all the trade mark images in that folder.
 4. Run to update the names of the image files and convert them all to jpg.

+### Preprocess the images
+Preprocessing is required due to two main reasons:
+- In many cases, the trade marks are not centered in the image downloaded from the EUIPO database.
+This is frequent in filings performed in the early years when graphics manipulation and editing tools were not available; and
+- Most deep neural networks require a squared image as input.

+5. Run to preprocess the images.
 ## Disclaimer